Topological superconducting phase in a non-Hermitian Kitaev chain with staggered pairing imbalance: Topological superconducting phase

 \subsection{Topological invariant and phase diagram}

-The topological superconducting phase is characterized by a $\mathbb{Z}_2$ topological invariant defined in terms of the Pfaffian \cite{Kitaev2001}.
-Although the pairing imbalance renders the Hamiltonian non-Hermitian, the system does not exhibit the non-Hermitian skin effect, and the bulk spectrum under periodic and open boundary conditions remains consistent when the system size is large enough.
-As a result, the topology can be characterized using a line-gap classification.
-When a real or imaginary line gap is present, the system admits a well-defined $\mathbb{Z}_2$ topological invariant, which can be formulated in terms of the Pfaffian of the antisymmetric matrix at the high-symmetric momenta $k=0$ and $\pi$.
-The resulting invariant correctly captures the emergence of Majorana zero modes at the boundaries and reproduces the analytically determined phase boundaries.
-Therefore, despite its non-Hermitian nature, the model retains the features analogous to that of the Hermitian Kitaev chain, while exhibiting enriched spectral and boundary phenomena due to pairing imbalance.
+As we have analyzed in Sec.~\ref{Sec2}, for the general cases with $\gamma_1 \neq \gamma_2$, the PHS in the model Hamiltonian is preserved and the model belongs to class $D^\dagger$ according to the classification introduced in Ref.~\cite{Kawabata2019PRX}.
+Since we have no point gap and no NHSE, the topological invariant will depend on whether the line gap in the spectrum is real or imaginary.
+As a result, the topology can be characterized by using a line-gap classification.
+When a real line gap is present, the system admits a well-defined $\mathbb{Z}_2$ topological invariant, which can be formulated in terms of the Pfaffian of the antisymmetric matrix at the high-symmetric momenta $k=0$ and $\pi$~\cite{Kitaev2001}.
+The resulting invariant correctly captures the emergence of Majorana zero modes and reproduces the analytically determined phase boundaries.
+However, if the energy gap is an imaginary gap, then the system is trivial and there will be no topological edge modes.
+Therefore, due to its non-Hermitian nature, the model studied here exhibits enriched spectral and boundary phenomena due to pairing imbalance.

 In the present model, the BdG Hamiltonian can be cast into a skew-symmetric form, allowing the Pfaffian to be evaluated at high-symmetry momenta.
 Specifically, at the $k=0,\pi$, the Hamiltonian obeys $h(k)=-\tau_x h^{T}(k) \tau_x$, which allows it to be brought into an antisymmetric form.
 Here $\tau_x$ is the Pauli matrix.
 Defining $A(k)= ih(k) \tau_x$, one finds that $A(k)$ satisfies $A(k)=-A^T(k)$ for $k=0, \pi$, independent of whether $h(k)$ is Hermitian.
 Substituting $h(k)$ in Eq.~\ref{hk} into $A(k)$, we have \begin{widetext}